 JOIN’N’SAVE - Membership is just £5 a year and is open to both plot holders and non-plot holders alike, where ever you live.
 A single visit to ‘THE HUT’ or purchases from our seed scheme should easily recoup this investment when you take advantage of our special bulk buy prices.
 Join on-line, at ‘The Hut’ or by email.

-ROTOVATOR AND CULTIVATOR HIRE - A rotovator and a cultivator are available for hire for on-site use only.
+CULTIVATOR HIRE - A new cultivator is available for hire for on-site use only.
 The fee is £10 for the first two hours.
 To hire this equipment please give advanced notice to Dennis or for any matters relating to the site please also contact Dennis.